 The acute infectious diseases of hogs are not generally prevalent in Idaho.
-Hog cholera, hog flu and hemorrhagic septicemia occur only occasionally.
+Hog cholera, hog flu, swine erysipelas, infectious enteritis, and hemorrhagic septicemia occur only occasionally.
 Tuberculosis of the avian or fowl type is, however, quite common in practically all sections of the State.

-The intestinal parasites and filth-borne diseases of swine are responsible for the greater portion of losses from diseases in this State.
+The intestinal parasites and filth-borne diseases of swine are responsible for the greater portion of losses from disease in this State.
 Owing to the nature of their attack they are too often overlooked.
 Intestinal round worms, lung worms, coccidiosis, navel infection, necrophorus infection and other soil-borne infections associated with enteritis and diarrhea of pigs comprise the common sources of trouble.

 Hog lice are very common, while hog mange is rare.
-The common nutritional diseases of swine such as rickets, goitre (hairlessness) and anemia also occur.
+The common nutritional diseases of swine such as rickets, vitamin A deficiency, goitre (hairlessness) and anemia also occur.